ioos/bio_data_guide/Standardizing Marine Biological Data/01-intro.Rmd

 # Introduction {#intro}
-The world of standardizing marine biological data is complex and fraught with uncertainty for naive oceanographer, biologist, scientist, or programmer.
+The world of standardizing marine biological data can seem complex for the naive oceanographer, biologist, scientist, or programmer.
-This is about stacking the right standards for your desired interoperability with other data types.
+Transforming and integrating data is about combining the right standards for your desired interoperability with other data types.
 For example, interoperating fish biology measurements with climate level variables.
-There are a few links neccessary to make this possible and will permit broader access to better ecosystem based models.
-This phenomena is not unique to specic scientific domains, but is rather pervasive as many scientific domains are currently being reshaped in light of recent advances in computing power, technology, and data science.
+There are a few concepts necessary to make this possible such as standard data structures, controlled vocabularies and knowledge representations, along with metadata standards to facilitate data discovery.
+This will permit the inclusion of more data and broader access to better ecosystem based models.
+Many scientific domains data handling practices are currently being reshaped in light of recent advances in computing power, technology, and data science.

 ## Data Structures